slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_12-parallelism_fetishes_1_equal_sized_partitions.rst

-You :emphasis:`never`  need "minimal", you only need "good enough to make people happy."
+You *never*  need "minimal", you only need "good enough to make people happy."
 You can fetishize over endless partitioning keys.
 Have fun.